emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

-# CSCI41_Journey-to-the-Beyond
+# Journey to the Beyond
 # Travels of the Yenrek XLII

-Mr. Kerney's Guide to Understanding Who-Is-Doing-What
+# Mr. Kerney's Guide to Understanding Who-Is-Doing-What

  - Heap: Preet Jyotpreet
  - Hash Table: Emmy Issa